- About RPE tear / AMD

 It is suggested that single treatment with the injection of cell suspension involving iPSC-derived RPE cells (liquid involving individually separated cells) or the transplantation of cell sheet consisting of iPS cell-derived RPE cells would be efficient, whereas the current standard treatment for wet AMD requires multiple administration to maintain vision.

 Development and Production System

 Healios has obtained the patent license from RIKEN and holds the exclusive worldwide license covering regenerative medicine products that contain RPE cells derived from pluripotent stem cells, including iPSC, as an active ingredient.

-Domestically, we have also entered into a contract with Sumitomo Dainippon Pharma Co., Ltd., for the joint development of treatments for age-related macular degeneration using iPS cell-derived RPE cells.
+Domestically, we have also entered into a contract with Sumitomo Pharma Co., Ltd. for the joint development of treatments for RPE tear and AMD using iPS cell-derived RPE cells.